Revolutionary-Games/ThriveMods/README.md

 needs changing.
 The base path is:
 `.mono\temp\bin\ExportRelease\Thrive.dll`

-Note: Windows path separator used as that's what's in a `.csproj` files
+Note: Windows path separator used as that's what's in `.csproj` files.